The ROI Lie: Why Smart Leaders Bet on Six Capitals

 Greg Galle

 That’s the heart of it, isn’t it?
-Most organizations aren’t just struggling to decide to invest in—they’re struggling to understand what they’re investing in.
+Most organizations aren’t just struggling to decide what to invest in—they’re struggling to understand how to value what they’re investing in.
 And traditional ROI?
 Honestly?
 It’s a limited lens.

 Daniel Buritica